ARTICLE 1: NAME

 C) all other children

-Children will be accepted for membership and waiting lists on a first come basis.
+Children will be accepted for membership or placed on a class waiting list, on a first come, first serve basis.
 Special needs children will be considered individually.
 Parents of these children must fulfil all the requirements for membership just as other members do.
+A child of 30 months of age may be considered, based on the Supervisors desecration.

-2. Withdrawls – the first month of a child’s enrollment is considered a trial period.
-The Executive, on the advice of the Supervisor(s), reserves the right to request the withdrawal of a child (at any time) who is unable to adjust to the program.
+2. With drawls – the first month of a child’s enrolment is considered a trial period.
+The Executive, on the advice of the Supervisor, reserves the right to request the withdrawal of a child (at any time) who is unable to adjust to the program.

-– withdraws require one calendar month written notice to the Enrollment Officer, or forfeit one month’s fees in lieu of notice (family emergencies may be considered expectations at the discretion of the Executive)
+– withdraws require one calendar month written notice to the Supervisor, or forfeit one month’s fees in lieu of notice (family emergencies may be considered expectations at the discretion of the Executive)

 Article XIV: Fees and Assessments

-Registration and monthly tuition fees will be set annually.
+Registration and Tuition fees will be set annually.

 1. Registration Fee – Registration fees are due at the time of registration.
 Registration fees are not refundable.

-2. Monthly Tuition Fees – The fee will be a full month, regardless of the number of days attended.
+– Monthly fees – will be made from September to June (10 months), regardless of the number of days attended.

-- fees are due in advance, on the fifteenth of the month
+– fees are due in advance, on the first of the month

-- the last months’ fees are due in advance of the Members’ first General Meeting
+– the last months’ fees are due in advance of the Members’ last general General Meeting

-- fees overdue will be considered delinquent; the parent will be notified(in writing) when fees are two months in arrears and membership will be reviewed by the Executive
+– fees overdue will be considered delinquent; the parent will be notified(in writing) when fees are one month in arrears.

 Article XV: Membership Responsibilities